About Red Heart Blue Head

 Simon was Managing Partner (2009 to 2015) and Senior Partner (2015 to 2021) at the law firm Trethowans LLP.
 Simon has been described as the ‘cultural catalyst’ behind the growth and development at Trethowans, which has more than trebled the law firm’s turnover from £6 million to £20 million, during a period of recession, Brexit and COVID-19 pandemic.
 Simon instigated the firm’s merger with Dickinson Manser in 2015, creating a legal Super-tribe.
 He has helped to create a dynamic momentum at the firm, which continues to grow and develop as a legacy of his approach.

-As an employment lawyer for over twenty-five years, Simon has been part of the cultural inner-circle of many corporate and owner managed businesses.
-He has witnessed working relationships from every perspective (as a leader, owner, manager, employee, independent adviser and employment tribunal advocate).
-Simon has seen first hand the human and financial cost of poor culture.
+As an employment lawyer for over twenty-five years, Simon was part of the cultural inner-circle of many corporate and owner managed businesses.
+He has witnessed working relationships from every perspective (as a leader, owner, manager, employee, legal adviser, independent consultant and employment tribunal advocate).
+Simon has seen first-hand the human and financial cost of poor culture.

 All this experience has taught Simon the legal, social and economic benefits of inclusion, diversity and equality.
 To achieve sustainable success, every stakeholder has to count.
 That’s every internal stakeholder and every external one.
 Building Super-tribes is what brings about organisational success.